-- A ruling (capitalist) class this small group own the means of production.
-This means they own the things that are needed to produce goods to be sold e.g. land, raw materials, factories. - A subject class workers who sell their labour to the ruling class in exchange for wages.
+- A ruling (capitalist) class this small wealthy group own the means of production.
+This means they own the things that are needed to produce goods to be sold e.g. land, raw materials, factories, businesses. - A subject class workers who sell their labour to the ruling class in exchange for wages.
+A much larger group who Marx saw as being exploited by the ruling class.